 I guess Elgar gets his rep because he was perhaps the first really notable British composer in some time (or up until that point, I don’t know).
 But I think that reputation is inflated – at least based on my earliest listens to his music – by the general Anglophilia that is a consequence of Britain once ruling much of the world, and of growing up in an English-speaking society.
 Because frankly, when I put this stuff beside Debussy or Mahler or other great composers’ works of the first decade or so of the 20th century I find this to Read More

-This is probably best known as Miles’ last wholly acoustic album, before he began to embrace fusion and abandon bop.
+This is probably best known as Miles Davis’ last wholly “acoustic” album, before he began to embrace fusion and abandon bop.
+(What “acoustic” means in this context is twofold: the instruments are not amplified and also the studio editing is not obvious.)
 But that makes it sound like it is somehow more conservative than it actually is.
 Sure, it’s not free jazz, but this is still pretty out there.
 In fact, I detect at least a bit of an influence of free on the music (though it is very subtle) in addition to more obvious hard bop and modal strands.
-It’s a pretty sedate thing for something that is sort of stuck between two worlds.
-But that’s not a bad thing.
-It Read More
+Read More

 1956, 1958, 1959, 1960, 1961, 1962, 1963, 1964, 1965, 1966, 1967, 1968, 1969, 1970, 1971, 1972, 1973, 1974, 1976, 1979, 1988, 2003, Compilation, Funk, Music, R and B, and Soul.